Terms and Conditions of Hire for St Gluvias Community Hall

 4. What you bring… and take away

-(ii) Where substantial materials such as costumes, drapes and hangings, scenery and banners are allowed to remain on the premises during a series of sessions such as theatrical rehearsals, you will be required to prove to the Hall Administrator that they have all been treated to a satisfactory standard of fire safety.
+(ii) Where substantial materials such as costumes, drapes and hangings, scenery and banners are allowed to remain on the premises during a series of sessions such as theatrical rehearsals, you will be required to prove to the Hall Management Group that they have all been treated to a satisfactory standard of fire safety.

 5. Emergency exits